artur-varosyan/budgeting-bot-bubsy/README.md

 ## Configuration
-The application contains two configuration files you must fill in before running the bot:
+The application contains three configuration files you must fill in before running the bot:

 * **[src/db_config.json](src/db_config.json)** <br>
   The configuration settings for the database.